-Welcome to the first edition of 20 Minute Decorating for 2020…we are so glad you are here!
-Today we are focusing on everything that comes to mind when we begin a new year.
-Neutral colors, fresh bed linens, decluttering, and more.
-As always, everything featured here can be accomplished in 20 minutes or less.
 One of my favorite things to do with the arrival of each new season is style the shelves in our living room.
 Many times it’s simply a matter of removing or adding a few items…but this time I literally started from scratch.
-And it still was finished in under 20 minutes!
+And it was still finished in under 20 minutes.

-The picture above is what the shelves looked like after I removed the ironstone Christmas tree…random, empty pitchers, and the Lenox Christmas china that still had not been put away.
+The picture above is what the shelves looked like after I removed the ironstone Christmas tree.
+The leftovers consisted of random, empty pitchers, and the Lenox Christmas china that still had not been put away.
+It all looked terribly sad and in need of some cohesive charm.
 (I store the Christmas Lenox and my wedding china in the cabinet under the shelves.
-I’ll be showing you how that’s organized very soon.)
+You can see what the cabinet looks like HERE.)

 How to Decorate Shelves: First Tip

 Start with an empty slate.
 Take everything off the shelves, and then slowly add back.
+Begin with your biggest and most important items.
 My first three pieces are a pitcher of flowers, a round basket, and a long dough bowl.
 I left an empty shelf between the dough bowl and basket so the natural tone of all the items would be balanced.
 I arranged the flowers in the kitchen before I began.

 The darker color came in with: